 - Cool slightly.

 - Transfer pear mixture to a food processor; cover and process until

 - smooth.
 Return to the pan; add vanilla bean.
 Bring to a boil over

 - medium heat, stirring constantly.
 Reduce heat; simmer, uncovered,

 - for 65-75 minutes or until thickened, stirring occasionally.

-- Remove from the heat.
+- Remove from heat.
 Discard vanilla bean.
-Stir in rosemary and
+Stir in rosemary and vinegar;

 - Discard rosemary.
 Cool to room temperature.
 Cover and refrigerate for

 - at least 4 hours before serving.
 Yield: 2 cups.